-- 1. ANRAD (Delineation Plans only) - 2.
-Subject to SGS or other map of the area (along with a narrative description, if necessary) containing sufficient information for the Conservation Commission and the Department to locate the site.
+- 2. Suggestion of the Area (along with a narrative description, if necessary) containing sufficient information for the Conservation Commission and the Department to locate the site.
 (Electronic filers may omit this item.) - 3.
-Plans identifying the boundaries of the Bordering Vegetated Wetlands (BVW) (and/or other resource areas, if applicable). - 4. \square List the titles and final revision dates for all plans and other materials submitted with this Abbreviated Notice of Resource Area Delineation.
+Plans identifying the boundaries of the Bordering Vegetated Wetlands (BVW) (and/or other resource areas, if applicable). - 4. 🖂 List the titles and final revision dates for all plans and other materials submitted with this Abbreviated Notice of Resource Area Delineation.